BitEscrow/escrow-sdk/README.md

 })
 ```

+Each endorsements provided to the server will tag the proposal with the signature pubkey.
+This allows a signing device to search for contract via pubkey.

+> Endorsing a proposal does not reveal which credential belongs to you.

 For more information on building a `proposal`, [click here](docs/proposal.md).

 ### Create a Contract

-Once you have a complete proposal, it is easy to convert into a contract.
+Once you have a complete proposal, the next step is to create a [contract](docs/interfaces/contract.md#contractdata):

 ```ts
 // Request to create a contract from the proposal (and optional signatures).